nunorc/astromlp-models/README.md

 | `iFsSSbW2g`        |  `img, fits, spectra, ssel, bands, wise`  |  `gz2c`                               |
 | `iFsSSbW2rSMsG`    |  `img, fits, spectra, ssel, bands, wise`  |  `redshift, smass, subclass, gz2c`    |

-The models available in this repository are implemented using [Keras](https://keras.io/).
-To fit the models available in this repository the [mysdss](https://github.com/nunorc/mysdss) Python companion package is also required.

-You can fit a model using [mlflow](https://mlflow.org/), for example to fit the `i2r` model using your current `python` (i.e. don't create a new environment using `conda`) you can run from the repository directory:

-    $ mlflow run i2r --no-conda

-You can also change the parameters to run the model, namely the number of epochs, the batch size, the loss function and optimizer to use, for example:

-    $ mlflow run i2r -P epochs=10 -P batch_size=32 -P loss=mse -P optimizer=adam --no-conda

-You can also change the location of the dataset by setting the `ds` parameter:

-    $ mlflow run i2r -P ds=/tmp/sdss-gs --no-conda

-To view the data concerting the fitting of the available models you can use `mlflow` user interface:

-    $ mlflow ui

-And can also check the generated [tensorboard](https://www.tensorflow.org/tensorboard) logs, for
-example:

-    $ tensorboard --logdir i2r/logs/

 ## Inputs & Outputs